asmi2604/AB-Testing-Framework/README.md

 **5. ML extends, not replaces, statistics.**
 The ML predictor adds early signal detection on top of the statistical framework — it does not substitute for rigorous hypothesis testing.
-The combination is what production experimentation platforms at Netflix and Airbnb actually implement.

 ---

 ## 💼 Business Recommendation